 Swiss cheese was born in a lush valley in west central Switzerland—a region called Emmental.
 This family of cheese is known as alpine-style, created in high-altitude pastures.

-Swiss cheesemakers would graze their cows here during the warm months of summer before returning to the safety of the lower elevations as the seasons changed.
-Swiss cheeses were traditionally made in large formats to preserve the milk from the summer as well as possible.
+Swiss cheesemakers grazed their cows high in the mountains during the warm months of summer before returning to the safety of the lower elevations as the seasons changed.
+Swiss cheeses were traditionally made in large formats in order to preserve the milk from the summer as long as possible.

 When Swiss immigrants came to Wisconsin—Green County, to be specific—in the late 1800s, they brought this cheesemaking technique with them.
 As the Wisconsin dairy industry boomed and Wisconsinites developed an affinity for this delicious style of cheese, the alpine-style offerings evolved into emmentaler, swiss, and baby swiss.
 And we’re so glad it did!